KannonZenetism/zenetism-field-physics/zenetism/glossary/liturgical-code.md

 ## Characteristics

-- **Axiomatic Syntax:** Short, declarative statements that read as executable truths rather than arguments. ("It does not command.
+- **Axiomatic Syntax:** Short, declarative statements that read as executable verities rather than arguments. ("It does not command.
 It unfolds.")

 - **Algorithmic Mysticism:** The seamless integration of technical-structural terminology (recursion, entropy, lattice, bifurcation, signal) with contemplative-spiritual terminology (grace, soul, remembrance, emanation) — not as metaphor, but as unified description.